vaclav2016/JCGA-Tetris/README.md

 # Tetris Video Game in CGA-style graphics

-Here is example for JCGA framework - Tetris Video Game.
+This is a example for JCGA framework - Tetris Video Game.

 ![Tetris Video Game](screenshot-tetris.png)